MdNomanRaghib/PowerShell/README.md

 Export-Csv (This cmdlet sends output to a file in CSV format)
 Get-Service | Select-Object -Last 10 | Export-Csv -Path C:\File.csv

+Sort-Object (Used for sorting)
+Get-Service | Sort-Object -Property DisplayName